mattermost/docs/source/deployment/advanced-permissions.rst

 *Available in a future release of Enterprise Edition E20*

 Allows Admins to grant additional permissions to specific users or to a group of users based on AD/LDAP group membership.
-Permissions can be granted within the scope of channels, teams or system level.
+Permissions can be granted within the scope of channels, teams, or system level.

 Recipes
 --------